mgriley/BigOlJungle/README.md

 - JungleWriter: [WIP] Online website-builder.
 Create your own free-form websites.
 - SkyLizard: [WIP] A simple tool to help you host server-side apps.

-All projects are free and under an AGPL license.
+All projects are free and AGPL licensed.

-See the sub-directories for project-specific READMEs.

 ## JungleReader 🐸